By Erik Galicia

 Vargas once had an unidentified man wearing a suit and badge enter La Casa, located in Room 202 of the Ralph H. Bradshaw Building, and ask for a student.

-“I told him I couldn’t give him that information and redirected him to the Kane Building,” Vargas said.
+“I told him I couldn’t give him that information and redirected him to the (Charles A.) Kane Building,” Vargas said.

 Soon after President Donald Trump took office, USA Today reported that colleges and universities across the country began preparing to protect their students from potential ICE raids.